Back

 How many audio sources can I have at once?

-It depends on how complex your scene is (basic primitives vs meshes) and how many rays you cast.
+It depends on how complex the geomtry in your scene is, how many emitters you have, and how many rays you cast.
 Run the benchmarks to see how it performs on your hardware.

-On an i7-10700 CPU, a typical indoor environment with 10 sounds takes 2ms to raytrace on a single thread.
-With 8 background threads, this time is reduced down to 0.25ms.
+On an i7-10700 CPU, a typical indoor environment composed of multiple rooms with 10 sounds takes 2ms to raytrace on a single thread.
+With 8 background threads, this is reduced down to 0.25ms.

 What kind of geometry does it support?